matgal21/blog-solodeida/src/content/posts/islands.md

   - Delta
   - Nieve
 pubDate: 2023-09-06
-cover: "/public/image/boeing 777 AA.jpg"
+cover: "/public/images/boeing 777 AA.JPG"
 coverAlt: AstroVerse-Astro Islands
-author: VV
+author: Mateo Galvez
 ---

 **Astro Islands** (aka Component Islands) are a pattern of web architecture pioneered by Astro.
 The idea of “islands architecture” was first coined by Etsy's frontend architect [Katie Sylor-Miller](https://twitter.com/ksylor) in 2019, and expanded on in [this post](https://jasonformat.com/islands-architecture/) by Preact creator Jason Miller.